 Introduction: Projector Tripod Mount

-If you happen to have a projector at home, you most certainly have the problem of having to look for a good place to put your projector in order to use it.
-This Instructable will show you how to make a tripod mount for your projector, so you can place your projector wherever you want in your room using a regular camera tripod.
+If you happen to have a projector at home, you most certainly have the problem of having to look for a good place to put it in order to use it.
+This Instructable will show you how to make a tripod mount for your projector, so you can place it wherever you want using a regular camera tripod.
 It is also easy with a tripod to adapt the orientation of the projector on the go with the handle.

 For this Instructable, you will need: